Quantum Information Meets Quantum Matter -- From Quantum Entanglement to Topological Phase in Many-Body Systems: Quantum entanglement

 Similarly, we can write a basis for any $n$-qubit state.

 \begin{svgraybox}

 \end{svgraybox}

-The way to find the quantum state $\rho_B$ for the system $B$ from the state \ket{\psi_{AB}} given the equation \eqref{eq:2qsystem} is to `ignore' the subsystem $A$, i.e. to trace (or integral) over the subsystem $A$.
+The way to find the quantum state $\rho_B$ for the system $B$ from the state \ket{\psi_{AB}} given the equation \eqref{eq:2qsystem} is to `ignore' the subsystem $A$, i.e. to trace (or integrate) over the subsystem $A$.
 That is,

 where $c^{*}_{in}$ is the complex conjugate of $c_{in}$.
 And the density matrix $\rho_B$ is called the reduced density matrix for the system $B$.